 Within your courses, you can include quizzes, information tests, and interactive exercises to help break up material on learning and make your e-course more engaging.
 Consider using a teaching pattern like ADDIE and incorporate it.

-If you find yourself an expert on a specific subject, digital products are a great way of packaging your knowledge and selling it to those who are looking to know.
+If you find yourself an expert on a specific subject, digital products are a great way of packaging your knowledge and dropshipping it to those who are looking to know.

 If you have an abundance of free blog posts or tutorials about what you want to teach on YouTube, you can compete by delivering content that promises not education but transformation.
 In other words, don’t sell the product — sell the consumer’s own ability after buying your product.

 To gain exposure for your products, you can leverage an established reputation as an expert, or if you start from scratch, you can build and offer free content to generate awareness and leads for your paid digital products.